 If for no other reason than that you might accrue enough points to give yourself a mini treat to perk you up when money is tight.
 I find that the Boots Advantage Card is quite generous, although Boots is not the cheapest chemist by far.
 It does mean that I can have yet another red lippie to cheer myself up completely free.

-Check out Ebay and learn how to snipe (9)
+9. Check out eBay and learn how to snipe

 At the end of each day, just chuck your loose change into it – perhaps 20ps and 50ps.
-You’ll be amazed how the total will rise or try the 365 day 1p savings challenge I mentioned earlier.
+You’ll be amazed at how the total will rise or try the 365-day 1p savings challenge I mentioned earlier.

 Since we swopped to Aldi about 9 months ago we have saved a small fortune.
 I would say our weekly shopping basket (including the odd treat like a bunch of flowers or sweets) is about 30% less than the big four supermarkets without sacrificing the quality.
 In fact, the quality of some of the produce is better.